The first British casualties of war in 1939

 9 September 1939 - children trying out gas masks.
 Photo courtesy of Llyfrgell Genedlaethol Cymru / The National Library of Wales on Flickr.
 NKCR

 Zoos gave mixed responses to the declaration of war.
 At London Zoo, poisonous snakes and spiders had to destroyed in case they escaped and the aquariums were closed down with the fish released or destroyed.
 Some larger animals were taken to Whipsnade Zoo.
-At Southend Zoo 6 full grown lions, wolves and hyenas were destroyed.
+At Southend Zoo six adult lions, wolves and hyenas were destroyed.
 While Edinburgh Zoo also destroyed their snakes.

 Newspaper archives are now a very important source of information for researching your family tree.